 Jonathan Reus is a Dutch-American musician, designer and new media artist.
 His work is strongly syncretic, borrowing and remixing multiple traditions of music performance and new media art, mathematics, and scientfic research.

-In 2009 Jonathan received a Fulbright Fellowship to conduct research into computationally-mediated musical instruments at the Studio for Electro-Instrumental Music (STEIM) in Amsterdam.
+In 2009 Jonathan received a Fulbright Fellowship to develop computationally-mediated musical instruments at the Studio for Electro-Instrumental Music (STEIM) in Amsterdam.
 Afterwards he worked at STEIM as a curator, research coordinator and educator.
-He is a founding member of the Instrument Inventors Initiative instrument-makers collective based in The Hague, and is co-founder of the Platform for Thought in Motion, a curatorial initiative focusing on formats for artists to engage in discourses with experts from the sciences and humanities.
+He is a founding member of the Instrument Inventors Initiative collective and production house based in The Hague.
+Together with Sissel Tonn, he co-founded Platform for Thought in Motion, a curatorial and social initiative programming public extra-Academic formats for artists to collide with experts from the sciences and humanities.